PradyRao/UnityFlappy/README.md

 ## Flappy Birds Recreation
-Just a recreation of a well known game for fun
+Just a recreation of a well known game to grasp knowledge of unity